gbinside/code_tests/01-BBB.md

 ## 231

 This problem was asked by IBM.

 Given a string with repeated characters, rearrange the string so that no two adjacent characters are the same.
-If this is not possible, return None.
+If this is not possible, return `None`.

-For example, given "aaabbc", you could return "ababac".
-Given "aaab", return None.
+For example, given `"aaabbc"`, you could return `"ababac"`.
+Given `"aaab"`, return `None`.

 ## 232